-My Cellardyke Seaside Sauna experience started on a calm morning with the tide out and the tidal pool much bigger than I’d imagined.
-The coastline was rugged, seabirds moved overhead, and the air felt fresh and still.
+It was a calm morning, the tide out and the tidal pool much bigger than I’d imagined.
+The coastline was rugged, seabirds overhead, the air fresh and still.

-Why I wanted to visit Cellardyke Seaside Sauna
+Why I wanted to visit Cellardyke tidal pool sauna

-A friend told me about swimming in the tidal pool at Cellardyke, and it instantly went on my list of places to try.
-I’d dipped in the sea at other saunas, but this felt like something a bit different.
+A friend told me about the tidal pool at Cellardyke Seaside Sauna and it instantly went on my list.
+I’d dipped in the sea at other saunas, but a tidal pool felt like something different — I’d never been in one before.

 Arriving in Cellardyke and first impressions

-I’ve been to Cellardyke plenty of times, but this was the first time I’d driven myself.
-The drive along the coast is always beautiful, and the village has that classic East Neuk feel with old fishing houses and narrow streets.
-I’d put “Cellardyke tidal pool” into Google Maps, and it did take me to the right place, but the route wasn’t ideal — very narrow, winding roads and a steep section through a caravan park that didn’t feel made for cars.
-It did get me there, just not in the most relaxing way.
+I’ve been to Cellardyke plenty of times but this was the first time I’d driven myself.
+The drive along the coast is always beautiful — old fishing houses, narrow streets, that classic East Neuk feel.
+I’d put “Cellardyke tidal pool” into Google Maps and it did get me there, but the route wasn’t ideal.
+Very narrow, winding roads and a steep section through a caravan park that didn’t feel made for cars.

-I ended up parking right next to the sauna, but next time I’d leave the car in Cellardyke or Anstruther and walk along the coast instead.
+I ended up parking right next to the sauna, but next time I’d leave the car in Cellardyke or Anstruther and walk along the coast.
 It would just be a nicer way to arrive.

 Inside the sauna